dtaht/blog-cerowrt/content/post/mcs_rates.md

 I've now been at fixing wifi for 6 years - 8 if you count my time in Nicaragua - and these were my last few weeks of headaches.
 There are more.
-I like to think we are one or two kernel generations away from being this phase of make-wifi-fast, but who knows what the next test series will bring?
+I like to think we are one or two kernel generations away from being done this phase of make-wifi-fast, but who knows what the next test series will bring?

 ...